IBM/JTOpen/docs/MAJOR_CHANGES.md

    If you need these packages, please acquire older versions from the [archive site on sourceforge](http://jt400.sourceforge.net)
    (**breaking change**)

-1. Publication of "native" form to Maven Central (see [File Information](#file-information)).
+1. Publication of "native" form to Maven Central (see [Download Information](INSTALL.md#download-information)).
 This allows Maven-based applications running on IBM i to take advantage of extra optimizations present in the operating system